cedpeters/flaky-service/README.md

 The following substituion needs to be set within the frontend Cloud Build Trigger:

 * \_PROJECT\_ID = name of Googleee Cloud Project using Firebase Hosting

+#### Staging Environment

+If you would like to use our staging environment, push your changes to override the `firebase-cloudrun-deployment` branch.
+As long as the `packages/frontend/deployment/` folder is unchanged, the build process will be automated and you will be able to view your changes on the following site: [flaky-dev-staging.web.app](https://flaky-dev-staging.web.app).

 ## License